2021 © Copyright Nova Scotia Invasive Species Council. All Rights Reserved.

-You don’t need to know if something is invasive or not.
 If it is a pet or other animal, if it is in your pond or aquarium or garden, if it is a fish, do not let it loose in the wild.
-It is that simple.
+It is as simple as that.